 With our years of experience, we have extensive knowledge of the credit card industry.
-And having worked all kinds of payment processors, we have accurate information concerning their pay structure.
-This allows us to negotiate fairly for our clients and the processor to set reasonable fees for both parties.
-By working with your current processor, lowering your interchange rates, and eliminating junk fees from your merchant statement, Verisave saves clients an average of 25% to 35% in monthly merchant fees.
+And having worked with all kinds of payment processors, we have accurate information concerning their cost structure.
+This allows us to work with our clients and the processor to set reasonable fees for both parties.
+By working with your current processor, lowering your interchange and Amex rates, and eliminating other fees, Verisave saves clients an average of 25% to 35% in monthly merchant fees.

 Receive A Free Analysis With No Risk